 This means there is no set length of time for the symptoms and cravings to last, although most people do share similar experiences as far as stages of withdrawal and a vague timeline.

 While symptoms can begin within only a few hours, some of the effects of quitting can last for weeks or even months (e.g., depression, etc.) while others come and go sooner.
-Thanks to the fast-acting nature of the codeine, it works through the body’s system quite quickly.
+Thanks to the fast-acting nature of codeine, it works through the body’s system quite quickly.

 How a person chooses to stop taking codeine will have the most considerable impact on how long it takes for them to work through the withdrawal fully.